 Fujifilm XF 35mm F1.4 R Review

-The Fujifilm XF 35mm F1.4 R lens is a fast 50 mm equivalent prime released by Fuji in 2012.
+The Fujifilm XF 35mm F1.4 R lens is a fast 50mm equivalent prime released by Fuji in 2012.
 This small but chunky lens weighs only 187g but feels like a substantial piece of glass in your hands.
-The lens is extremely well built compared to other modern 50mm lens released in the last few years and puts the 50 mm 1.4 Nikon lens that I have to shame.
-The lens has a metal body and comes with a square metal hood, which I absolutely love and I wished all the Fuji lens would come with.
+The lens is extremely well built compared to other modern 50mm lenses released in the last few years and puts the 50mm f/1.4 Nikon lens that I have to shame.
+The lens has a metal body and comes with a square metal hood, which I absolutely love, and I wish all the Fuji lenses came with it.

 Whats in the box